 The selection criteria for Rifle & Pistol All-American status has evolved from performance in specific matches and personal knowledge of the shooter to move objective guidelines, including: full time undergraduate or graduate status with or without team affiliation, average score for the season, minimum number of shots fired, number of matches fired, specific matches required, recommendations from coaches and other school officials.

-NRA All-American Shotgun honors will be awarded to the top ten High Overall National Champions at the Association of College Unions International (ACUI) Intercollegiate Clay Target Championships.
-Places 1 through 5 will be awarded First Team NRA All-American Shotgun, and places 6 through 10 will be awarded Second Team NRA All-American Shotgun.
+NRA All-American Shotgun honors will be awarded to the top percentage of High Overall National Champions at the Association of College Unions International (ACUI) Intercollegiate Clay Target Championships.
+On average, 10-15 individuals will be awarded First Team NRA All-American Shotgun, and roughly 10-15 individuals will be awarded Second Team NRA All-American Shotgun.
+Honorable Mention Shotgun honors may also be awarded.

 No preliminary paperwork is necessary to become a Collegiate Shotgun All-American.